Member-level security

 Access policies also respect member-level security restrictions configured via

 public parameters.
-For more details, see the data access policies
+For more details, see the access policies

 reference.